- Can extreme low birth weight infants be treated with BLES®?

 - Can BLES® be administered using the Minimally Invasive Surfactant Therapy (MIST) technique?

-- A study conducted at the University of Manitoba concluded that a large volume surfactant (BLES®) can be effectively and safely delivered without interrupting NCPAP via a small vascular catheter to preterm infants less than 35 weeks with RDS.9
+- A study conducted at the London Health Sciences Centre reported successful use of higher volume surfactant (BLES®) via MIST in 41 out of 43 neonates.9 Another study conducted at the University of Manitoba concluded that a large volume surfactant (BLES®) can be effectively and safely delivered without interrupting NCPAP via a small vascular catheter to preterm infants less than 35 weeks with RDS.10

 - How quickly can I expect the patient to respond after receiving BLES®?